Enclave-Software/Enclave-Messenger/README.md

  - Encsms is only for android devices!

 # Open Source
- - Encsms is transparent, which means that you can check if the code interferes with your privacy
+ - Encsms is transparent, which means that you can check if the code interferes with your privacy!

 # Your Data Is In Your Control
- - You can delete your data by email anytime
+ - You can delete your data by emailing us anytime!

+# Contact Us
+ - You can contact us on chinglen14@proton.me